rhjensen79/robert-jensen.dk/content/posts/2021-harbor-behind-traefik-with-letsencrypt-certificate/index.md

 You can login with admin and the password, you set in your harbor.yml file, and you now have your own container registry.
 ![Harbor](images/harbor_login.png)

+If Trivy (or one of the other services) are complaning about resolving things on the internet, then edit the docker-compose.yml file, and find "dns_search: ." under the service, and # it.
+I don't know why Harbor did this, and it's probably not best practice, but it's working for now, in my setup.

 If you want to test your new installation, then look at the Harbor website.
 I found this section of value, when I was trubleshooting : [Link](https://goharbor.io/docs/1.10/working-with-projects/working-with-images/pulling-pushing-images/)